 We never lived together as an unmarried couple.
-Alena lived in her home with her two small children, I lived in my home, and her husband lived in his home.
-The one Alena had left to make a life with me.
+Mary lived in her home with her two small children, I lived in my home, and her husband lived in his home.
+The one Mary had left to make a life with me.

 There was never a doubt in our love for each other.
 It seems our souls were connected; we were enamoured with each other.
 We never tired of hearing the other speak, of going and doing together.

 I finished at work early that Friday, had dinner on the stove, and was relaxing as I read the daily news.

 From my recliner, I saw the maroon Lexus as it pulled into the driveway.
 I watched her step out of the car, and was flooded with the feelings of courage.
 The will to live, succeed in life, be someone important.
 Those feelings always flooded me when I thought of Mary.

 I noticed her feet as she walked.
 They were in the most comfortable looking sandals I had ever seen.
 Dark brown leather bottoms and straps.

 Funny how the smallest, most insignificant details get stuck in my mind.
 Her feet seemed to snuggle into the deepness of her shoes.
 Sandals on a bright and brisk autumn day.
 She had such beautiful feet.
 A person God had made for me.
 Perfection.

 I ran for the door to meet her as she came in the back way, through the mud room.
 We embraced and shared the warmth and love.